ibm-cloud-docs/Backup/configure-SQLDB-backup.md

 - Install the Windows&reg; {{site.data.keyword.backup_notm}} Agent and plug-in on the primary replica server and on secondary replica servers.
 This strategy ensures that backups continue even if one of the replicas is down.
 You can run a full backup on the primary replica, followed by full or transaction log backups.
 You can also run copy-only backups on the secondary replicas, followed by copy-only or transaction log backups.

-If an SQL database in an AlwaysOn Availability Group is hosted on an SQL Server Failover Cluster Instance, install the Agent, SQL Server plug-in and Cluster plug-in on each physical node, and configure jobs on the virtual node.
-Full backups run if the database is a primary database, and copy-only backups run if the database is a secondary database.
+If an SQL database in an AlwaysOn Availability Group is hosted on an SQL Server Failover Cluster Instance, install the Agent, SQL Server plug-in, and Cluster plug-in on each physical node.
+Then, configure the jobs on the virtual node.
+Full backups run if the database is a primary database.
+Copy-only backups run if the database is a secondary database.
 {: tip}

 ## Protecting SQL Server Clusters